xackery/arch-notes/README.md

 yay -S name-of-package (for installing a package)
 ```

-Flatpak is handy but the alias headache can be annoying for awesomewm integration
+### Flatpak

+Flatpak has pretty wide support and is handy with how it sandboxes it's install, but you have to manually alias commands or run annoying flatpak run com.domain.appname commands
+`sudo pacman -S flatpak`

+### Source AUR Building

 General idea is search for a `package aur` term, and you'll see a git url.
 Clicking copies it to clipboard.